amartinsan/SNPs_pipeline/README.md

     for file in *.csv ;
     do
     #sed has a confunsing syntax, more lines of sed instead of a long one with all the changes gets clearer
-    #Remember to use g at the end, it depends in the version of sed to substtitute all ocurrences by default
+    #Remember to use g at the end, it depends in the version of sed to substitute all ocurrences by default

 	  sed -i 's/,REF/#CHROM;POS,REF/' $file ;
 	  sed -i 's/,ALT,ALT/,ALT/' $file ;